chucked a lot.

 But English bowlers can’t get rid of tail enders quickly, happened last year with Australia in the Ashes, Brett Lee and Shane Warne were the best bats on show and this year especially Warnakulasuriya Patabendige Ushantha Joseph Chaminda Vaas, who really should have got the Sri Lankan man of the series cause without his late order runs Murali would have had nothing to chuck…er…bowl at.
 Though you do feel Vaas should get far more wickets in early summer England than he has done.

-It cost England the first and thrid tests, 139 for 8 wasn’t it they had SL on the first day at Trent Bridge ?
+It cost England the first and third tests, 139 for 8 wasn’t it they had SL on the first day at Trent Bridge ?
 You wouldn’t think they could end up 2 runs behind Sri Lanka after that.

 Good to see Monty finish off with a five-for yesterday, that and his late hitting 26 off 28 balls, with a great six off Murali was probably the only high point but unfortunately it can’t make up of the disappointment of the performance and the injuries to key players.

-ECB better do this right so Flintoff, Pietersen etc aren’t going to decend into a injury after injury hell by rushing back too quick, forget the next series retaining the Ashes is all that matters for this year, trying to see how the Aussies can whitewash a defeat in their own backyard.
+ECB better do this right so Flintoff, Pietersen etc aren’t going to descend into a injury after injury hell by rushing back too quick, forget the next series retaining the Ashes is all that matters for this year, trying to see how the Aussies can whitewash a defeat in their own backyard.

 First series for Channel 5’s cricket coverage, following the ECB’s great decision to give all England games to Sky and 5 the highlights, thus depriving most of the country the chance to see these games just when cricket was on a high and the World Cup is about to kick off.